 On display at all seven sites!

 May 3, 2022, marked a century since some Island women obtained the right to vote in provincial elections.
-In recognition of this landmark event, a photo exhibition about women's suffrage in PEI is on display at each of our seven museum and heritage sites.
-Be sure to visit all of our sites to see the exhibition in full!
+In recognition of this landmark event, a photo exhibition about women's suffrage in PEI is on display at the Charlottetown Library Learning Centre.

 The 1922 decision did not award every Island woman the right to vote.
 Indigenous people - including Indigenous women- did not obtain the right to vote in federal and provincial elections until 1960 and 1963, respectively.
 The May 3, 1922 victory was just the first step of many down a path we’re still actively travelling.
 The exhibition features the experiences of Island women from all walks who have contributed to our political landscape.
 Some of the women featured in the exhibition include:

 - Hilda Ramsay: The first woman in PEI to run for a seat in the provincial legislature

 - Mary Bernard: The first woman to be Chief of the Mi’kmaq on PEI

 - Elsie Inman: Advocate for woman's suffrage on PEI and the first Island woman appointed to the Senate of Canada